 It’s also one of South Africa’s largest, covering an enormous area of almost 8000 square miles.
 Johannesburg acts as an ideal gateway for international travelers to South Africa looking to visit the park.

-Soweto is found on the outskirts of Johannesburg’s city centre, and although these days it has been incorporated into the city itself, for a long time this area was very, very separate.
+Soweto is found on the outskirts of Johannesburg’s city centre.
+Although now considered part of the city itself, for a long time this area was very, very separate.

 It makes for an incredibly interesting day trip, as Soweto was the largest township in South Africa during the dark days of Apartheid.

-The name of the area means simply South Western Townships, and a tour here will give you a glimpse into the other side of Johannesburg.
+The name of the area means simply South Western Townships, and a tour here will give you a glimpse of the Johannesburg beyond its glittering central office blocks.

-It’s an intriguing place, and one of the best day trips to make from Johannesburg.
+Together attractions make Soweto an intriguing place to visit, and one of the best day trips to make from Johannesburg.